-Note that the definition of the localized differences shown in Equation (14) and Equation (15) utilize a local neighborhood to determine the deviation from reference extrema values.
-This is sufficient to capture resolution of sharp gradients in the
+Note that the definition of the localized differences shown in Eqs.
+(14) and (15) utilizes a local neighborhood to determine the deviation from reference extrema values.
+This is sufficient to capture resolution of sharp gradients in the remapped fields under mesh refinement for element-averaged data.
+However, the metric contains $\mathcal{O}(h)$ dependence on the mesh resolution and can be applied to \mathcal{C}^0 or smoother fields, but not when \mathcal{C}^0 discontinuities are present.

-4 Metrics for Intercomparison of Remapping Algorithms (MIRA) Workflow
+4 Metrics for Intercomparison of Remapping Algorithms (MIRA) workflow

-For all remapping algorithms evaluated in this comparison study, we conduct iterative two-way $(\Omega_s \to \Omega_t \text{ and } \Omega_t \to \Omega_s)$ remapping of an initial source field with FV discretization on Ω_s .
-We do so in order to characterize the stability of a scheme and expose any dissipation effects, which would not be possible to ascertain when comparing single, uni-directional field transfers.
-With this workflow, we seek to quantify the consistency, stability, and convergence of each participating algorithm as measured with the metrics defined in Section 3.
-Here, N_r indicates the number of iterative applications of the linear map to compute field transformation on $\Omega_s \to \Omega_t \to \Omega_s$, which will be referred to as remap iterations.
+For all remapping algorithms evaluated in this comparison study, we conduct iterative two-way ($\Omega_s \rightarrow \Omega_t$ and $\Omega_t \rightarrow$ Ω_s) remapping of an initial source field with FV discretization on Ω_s .
+We do so in order to characterize the stability of a scheme and expose any dissipation effects, which would not be possible to ascertain when comparing single, unidirectional field transfers.
+With this workflow, we seek to quantify the consistency, stability, and convergence of each participating algorithm as measured with the metrics defined in Sect.
+3. Here, $N{\rm r}$ indicates the number of iterative applications of the linear map to compute field transformation on $\Omega_s \rightarrow \Omega_t \rightarrow \Omega_s$, which will be referred to as remap iterations.
 While production ESM solvers do not utilize repeated remap transfers at every time step, our approach to use iterative remaps can provide valuable insight into the dissipative effects and long-term temporal behavior of fully coupled climate simulations, in addition to determining the stability of the remap operator without a need for explicit spectral analysis.

-4.1 Open-source MIRA Implementation
+4.1 Open-source MIRA implementation

-The workflow necessary to evaluate a given remapping method comprises of five consecutive steps described below.
+The workflow necessary to evaluate a given remapping method comprises five consecutive steps described below.

-- 15 1.
-Generate a series of meshes of different topologies and resolutions.
-We use the Cubed-Sphere (CS), Quasi-uniform Voronoi (MPAS), Regular Latitude-Longitude (RLL), and Regionally Refined (RMM) grids of the CS and/or MPAS types of varying resolutions to devise the test cases.
-See figure 1 for an illustration of the meshes.
-The mesh data is stored in universal NetCDF4 format containing an array of vertex point locations and a cell connectivity map to describe the topology. - 20 2.
+- Generate a series of meshes of different topologies and resolutions.
+We use the cubed-sphere (CS), quasiuniform Voronoi (MPAS), regular latitude-longitude (RLL), and regionally refined (RMM) grids of the CS and/or MPAS types of varying resolutions to devise the test cases.
+See Fig. 1 for an illustration of the meshes.
+The mesh data are stored in universal NetCDF4 format containing an array of vertex point locations and a cell connectivity map to describe the topology. - 2.
 Given a collection of meshes as in step 1 above, a Python module called MESHPREPROCESSDRIVER is then used to generate and store the adjacency maps and unstructured cell area integrals with high-order Gauss quadrature rules.
 The convex hull map for each cell is also precomputed and stored during this step in order to speed up the evaluation of remapped field gradient metrics. - 3.
-A second Python module called FIELDGENDRIVER then takes each of the pre-processed mesh files and evaluates scalar fields by sampling from either an analytical function on the sphere or a set of prescribed Spherical-Harmonic (SPH) coefficients, which is described in Section 4.2.
+A second Python module called FIELDGENDRIVER then takes each of the pre-processed mesh files and evaluates scalar fields by sampling from either an analytical function on the sphere or a set of prescribed spherical harmonic (SPH) coefficients, which is described in Sect.
+4.2.
 In this step, a cell average is computed by local quadrature within each mesh element to a given order of accuracy by appropriately choosing the order of the quadrature to resolve the SPH expansion order.
-This operation is performed on all the input meshes to generate the reference "ground truth" realization of a given field, which is used to compute the metrics defined in Section 3 accurately.
+This operation is performed on all the input meshes to generate the reference "ground truth" realization of a given field, which is used to accurately compute the metrics defined in Sect.
+3.

-We emphasize that any existing mesh (such as Yin-Yang (Kageyama and Sato, 2004) or cubic-octahedral (Gaussian) reduced grids) can be used in this workflow, instead of the ones generated in step 1, as FIELDGENDRIVER only relies on existence of element connectivities and adjacency maps to be available for computing cell integrals.
+We emphasize that any existing mesh (such as Yin- Yang Kageyama and Sato, 2004, or cubic-octahedral - Gaussian - reduced grids) can be used in this workflow, instead of the ones generated in step 1, as FIELDGEN-DRIVER only relies on the existence of element connectivities and adjacency maps to be available for computing cell integrals.